Amarnath537/Project_1/1_Sales_Analysis.md

    - Sales from Tier 1 and Tier 2 cities are strong and stable.
    - BlinkIt can:
      * Launch targeted promotions like free delivery weekends.
-     * Partner wuth local suppliers to widen product range.
+     * Partner with local suppliers to widen product range.
      * Open micro-fulfillment centers for quicker deliveries.

 5. Expand Medium Outlet Sizes